-Perhaps beverages are your passion and you’d rather learn how to sell wine online, sell beer online, or sell whiskey online.
+Perhaps beverages are your passion and you’d rather learn how to sell wine online, sell beer online, sell whiskey online, or if you can you buy whiskey online.
 No matter your reason for selling alcohol online, it’s a great market to step into.

 eCommerce growth for the liquor market increased by 11% in 2019 and then surged by over 230% in 2020, due primarily to the COVID-19 pandemic.
 Total alcohol sales via eCommerce reached $6 billion in the US and are expected to continue growing by around 20% for the next year or two.
 The total market value of eCommerce liquor sales in the US increased by over 80% during 2020.

 Starting an eCommerce business to sell liquor can be an exciting, rewarding adventure.
-You need to get the appropriate licensing, fill out paperwork, and build a powerhouse marketing plan to make it work.
+You need to get the appropriate licensing, fill out paperwork, find the best eCommerce website for your business, and build a powerhouse marketing plan to make it work.
 Keep reading to learn what goes into this modern and flexible eCommerce niche.

 Can You Sell Liquor Online?